 Congratulations, you are now an ace mushroom cooker.
 If you end up making this warm mushroom salad, I’d love to know your thoughts and see your fab pics!
 Tag your photo on IG with #oursaltykitchen so that I can drool over your mushroom mastery.

-Warm Mushroom Salad with Potatoes and Wilted GreensPrint Recipe Rate This Recipe
+Warm Mushroom Salad with Potatoes and Wilted GreensPrint Recipe Rate this Recipe Pin Recipe

 - 1 tbsp avocado or olive oil